Alejandro Cabeza

-Alejandro Jair Cabeza Jiménez (born 11 March 1997) is an Ecuadorian professional footballer who plays as a forward for Ecuadorian Serie A club Emelec and the Ecuador national team.
+Alejandro Jair Cabeza Jiménez (born 11 March 1997) is an Ecuadorian professional footballer who plays as a forward for Ecuadorian Serie A club L.D.U.
+Quito.

 Club career

 A youth academy graduate of Independiente del Valle, Cabeza made his first team debut on 20 July 2016 in a 5–2 league defeat against El Nacional.
 He scored his first goal on 4 December 2016 in a 2–1 league win against Fuerza Amarilla.

-On January 6, 2021, Cabeza was loaned to C.S.
+On 6 January 2021, Cabeza was loaned to C.S.
 Emelec from Independente del Valle.

+On 24 October 2023, Cabeza signed for Russian Premier League club Sochi.

 International career

 Cabeza received maiden call-up to senior team in November 2019 for friendlies against Trinidad and Tobago and Colombia.
 He made his senior team debut on 15 November 2019 in 3–0 win against Trinidad and Tobago.